parus-cristatus/tolokapizza/README.md

 - Write aggregation results to a TSV file (async)
 - Download attachments together with input data
 - Upload tasks to a pool
+- Save accepted assignments from pool to tsv file